Making nutritious food choices is like building a savings account for your health.

 But weight control may be more complex than tallying the calorie counts of foods.

 Consider a four-year study in which people followed a healthy Mediterranean diet.
 That’s one rich in plant foods but moderate or low in animal products and sweets.
-Also, participants were given either supplemental nuts or extra-virgin olive oil, both high-fat items.
+Also, participants were given either nuts or extra-virgin olive oil, both high-fat items.
 None were told to restrict calories.

 The participants didn't gain weight, despite consuming extra nuts or olive oil.
 Moreover, those given the extra nuts or olive oil had a lower risk of major heart issues compared to a control group on a low-fat diet.
 (15)